LEGO-Robotics/LEGO-Robotics/Competitions/FIRST-LEGO-League/2021-2022-Cargo-Connect/Explore/Sessions/README.md

 - The prototyping pieces are used throughout the sessions to build solutions to the design challenges.

 - There are baseplates provided.
 These can be used for each individual student to create his or her own build ideas or can be combined to create their team model.

+## General Management Tips

+### FACILITATOR TIPS

+- Determine your timeline.
+How often will you meet and for how long?
+How many meetings will you have before your festival?

+- Set team guidelines, procedures,and behaviors for your meetings.

+- Get into the mindset that the team should be doing most of the work and learning.
+You are there to facilitate their journey and remove any major obstacles.

+- Lead your team through the Introduction and Share activities provided in each session.

+- Use the guiding questions in the sessions to provide focus and direction on what the team will do.

+- Jobs are listed in some sessions that connect to the Career Connections pages in the back of the Engineering Notebook.
+Additional enrichment activities are also provided on these pages.

+### MATERIAL MANAGEMENT

+- Place any extra or found LEGO® pieces in a cup.

+- Have the children who are missing pieces come to the cup to look for them.

+- Wait to dismiss your team until you look over their LEGO set.

+- The lid of the LEGO set can be used as a tray to keep pieces from rolling away.

+- Use plastic bags or containers to store any unfinished builds and their associated pieces or assembled models.

+- Designate a storage space for the built models, Explore set, and LEGO container.

+- The role of the Material Manager is to help in the process of clearing away and storing materials.

+### ENGINEERING NOTEBOOK TIPS

+- Read the Engineering Notebook carefully.
+Each team member should have one.

+- It contains all the information the team needs, and it guides them through the sessions.

+- The tips in this Team Meeting Guide will direct you how to support each session.

+- As facilitator, help guide the team members in the performance of their roles during each session.

+- The sessions contain individual and team tasks to help the team perform their roles independently.